In the keyboard instrument family, there is the clavichord and the harpsichord.

 When a harpsichord is mechanically plucked and then muted, the result is a sound that is less like a piano and more formal and rigid than the clavichord.

-Some harpsichords can be equipped with a buff stop which is buff leather, or something similar, which makes contact with the strings muting the sound and making it sound a lot like a plucked lute.
+Some harpsichords can be equipped with a buff stop which is buff leather, or something similar, which makes contact with the strings.
+This mutes the sound and makes it sound a lot like a plucked lute.

 It is also widely known that the harmonic sound of the harpsichord is one of its most important features.

 In terms of octaves, the usual compass of the clavichord is from 3 1/2 to 5 octaves.
 The octave for some of the larger harpsichords is 5 octaves, and 4 octaves for some of the smaller harpsichords.

 The clavichord features fretted, which is the term used to describe shared strings for adjacent keys.
 Independent strings on clavichord are called unfretted.